praekelt/handbook/_posts/2015-06-29-Our Structure.md

 You might find these [tips for communicating](https://docs.google.com/document/d/1liClZBpo-my9-nUF6LqX1-Dr1WFS3CugfAyS6fbByMw/edit) at Praekelt useful.

 And last but definitely not least, we also have an annual “Retreat” towards the end of the year where the full team gets together in an exotic location - watch this space...!

+### Company Culture
+We regularly check in with our team to see how they’re enjoying Praekelt life and this is how they describe the company culture.
+It’s a culture of creativity and collaborative effort built on the foundation of respect and self-discipline.
+Fun but disciplined, enjoyable, self-reliant, inspiring. forward-thinking, diverse.
+A chaotic mashup of hard work and fun.
+Each team has it's own culture with teamwork generally being the main driving force.
+Hard-working.
+Fast-paced.
+Caring, Healthy, Challenging.
+We are driven and innovative.
+We also have a culture of support for each other.
+Agile, Flexible, Awesome.
+Young and vibrant.
+Passionate.
+Empowered and accountable with lots of autonomy.
+Opportunity for growth, People-first.